JoeLorenzo/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+  An adaptive website is made to fit only the screen sizes it is written for while a responsive website is made to accommodate just about any screen size.

 2. Describe what it means to be mobile first vs desktop first.

+  A mobile first design starts from the bottom up and probably employs min-width media quarries while a desktop first design takes a bottom down approach and probably employs max-width media quarries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    It sets our font to base 10 when using rem.

 4. How would you describe preprocessing to someone new to CSS?

+  Preprocessing is a way of making CSS more manageable to read and write by employing its own syntax.
+The preprocessor then compiles that code back into CSS.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+CSS inheritance is perhaps my favorite feature because it makes the CSS more readable, logical and manageable compared to plain CSS.

+The LESS functions are a bit intimidating.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.